© Mapbox · © OpenStreetMap contributors · Boundary data © Historic England (NHLE)

 Totternhoe Castle: a motte and bailey castle, medieval quarries and cultivation terraces is a scheduled monument protected by Historic England under reference 1020772.
 View the official record →

-Totternhoe Castle is a motte and bailey castle located in Bedfordshire, England, dating to the Norman period following the conquest of 1066.
+Totternhoe Castle is a motte and bailey castle located in Bedfordshire, England, situated within a landscape bearing evidence of medieval quarrying and field systems.
 It is designated a Scheduled Ancient Monument by Historic England (NHLE) under reference 1020772.

 Totternhoe Castle: a motte and bailey castle, medieval quarries and cultivation terraces is a Scheduled Ancient Monument, legally protected by Historic England (NHLE) — the body responsible for designating and safeguarding heritage sites in England.
 The official designation reference is 1020772.